Wafl97/CIIP/README.md

 # CIP
-CSGO Investment Program by WAFL/MLWB.
+CSGO Inventory Investment Program by WAFL/MLWB.

 This project is just for fun.